The Autonomous Enterprise / Page 02 · 2026

 Primary Concern

-EU AI Act Annex III exposure.
-Whether the three production ML models can be brought into compliance before the next regulatory review without re-architecting from scratch.
+EU AI Act Annex III exposure across all nine compliance frameworks the Compliance Command Centre tracks — not isolated to one pillar.
+Whether the production ML models across Quote-to-Cash, Procure-to-Pay, and Supply Chain can be brought into compliance before the next regulatory review without re-architecting from scratch.

 Question the AE must answer

 Show me the audit trail for a revenue recognition decision made last Tuesday.
-Every feature weight that drove it.
+Every feature weight that drove it — and show me the same for a supplier risk score or a vigilance report.

 S-03 · Financial Governance